-Funding Opportunity Number: HHS- 2004-ACF-OCS-ET-0013.
+Funding Opportunity Number: HHS-2004-ACF-OCS-ET-0014.
 CFDA Number: 93.570.

-DATES: The due date for receipt of applications is June 18, 2004.
+Due Dates for Applications: The due date for receipt of applications is June

 I. Funding Opportunity Description

 The Office of Community Services (OCS) within the Administration for Children and Families (ACF) announces that competing applications will be accepted for a new grant pursuant to the Secretary's authority under section 674(b) of the Community Services Block Grant (CSBG) Act, as amended, by the Community Opportunities, Accountability, and Training and Educational Services (COATES) Human Services Reauthorization Act of 1998, (Pub.
 L. 105-285).